The PgM² Programme Management Mindsets

 - Is this important?
 Tip: Everything is NOT equally important.
 Identify and agree on the programme’s Critical Success Criteria (CSC) and Critical Success Factors (CSFs), and allocate effort and attention strategically to achieve the programme goals.
 Prioritise the most complex aspects of the programme, which are managing change, managing politics, and engaging with stakeholders.
 To do so, apply the appropriate level of analysis and planning, but remain agile and adaptive with regard to handling the emerging complexities.

 - Do we know who is doing what?
 Tip: Know what you should be doing, and make sure others know what they should be doing as well.
 Clearly define and understand roles, responsibilities, and accountabilities at both the programme and project levels.

 - Are the right people involved?
 Tip: People make programmes work.
 The primary criterion for involving people and assigning programme roles should be to serve the needs and objectives of the programme—not politics, friendship, functional hierarchy, proximity or convenience.

 - Deliver at any cost or risk?
 Tip: Show respect for organisational funds and avoid high-risk behaviour and tactics.
 Always remember that it is not just about the end-result; how you get there matters, too.
 Manage your programmes based on positive values and principles.

 - Is this a task for “them” or for “us”?
 Tip: Resist managing the projects themselves.
-Instead, provide the appropriate leadership and create an environment (e.g. governance and systems) that provides a cohesive programme approach, but also allows for the necessary autonomy.
-Control projects that need to be managed effectively.
+Instead, provide the appropriate leadership and create an environment (e.g. governance and systems) that provides a cohesive programme approach, but also allows for the necessary autonomy and control to projects so that they can be managed effectively.